GaneshKolekar4753/SQL_Car_dekho/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide analysis of cars as per the demands of manager and clients and provide them the data.The data is taken from Car dekho.csv file.
+This data analysis project aims to provide analysis of cars as per the demands of manager and clients and provide them the data.The data is taken from cars_dekho.csv file.